 Related Reading: I have been married for 2 years but am still a virgin.

-So, every time, I gave her the silent treatment and walked away, leaving her in dismay, confusion and emotionally torn up.
-There was just too much distance, too much hurt that I had kept repressed and I had no idea how to heal from sexual abuse enough to enjoy touching her, or anyone for that matter.
+So, every time, I gave her the silent treatment and walked away, leaving her dismayed, confused and emotionally torn up.
+There was just too much distance between us because I had repressed too much hurt within and I had no idea how to heal from sexual abuse enough to enjoy touching her, or anyone for that matter.

 Two years into our relationship, her patience ended.
 She stood in front of me with betrayal in her eyes.
 I had just returned from summing up the day’s business and was tired but she stood still in front of me, blocking my way.
 Finally, she grasped my hands and squeezed.
 I tugged but she didn’t let go.